-Ecosystems, and the wide range of services they provide to all species, including humans, are threatened by climate change in multiple ways.
-Climate change is already affecting the lower Columbia Estuary and is predicted to have profound impacts in the future.
-Some of the predicted changes that are expected to result in significant impacts to the fish and wildlife in the estuary are described below.
-More information about climate change causes and effects, both regionally and globally, is available from the US Global Change Research Program's 3rd and 4th National Climate Assessment reports, released in 2014 and 2018.
+Ecosystems, and the wide range of services they provide to all species, including humans, are threatened in multiple ways by changing precipitation patterns, more extreme storms, sea level rise, warming temperatures, and more.
+Recurring extreme weather events like hotter drier summers and milder winters are already affecting the Columbia estuary, and they are predicted to have profound impacts in the future.
+Some of the predicted changes that are expected to result in significant impacts to fish and wildlife in the estuary are described below.
+More information about the causes and effects of changing climate patterns, both regionally and globally, is available from the US Global Change Research Program's 3rd, 4th, and 5th National Climate Assessment reports, released in 2014, 2018, and 2023.

 -